KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The conflation is therefore: L₁ matter (observed) → L₀ proto-awareness (intuited) → L₂ individuated soul (attributed) → L₁ embodied soul (specified).
 Three registers collapsed into a single claim.

+The slide proceeds in four steps:

+1. **Observation (L₁):** Particles move with lawful regularity — Soma / Biosa register matter.
+2. **Intuition (L₀):** Something more than inert substance animates this motion — Spirit / Motive Infinity as proto-awareness.
+3. **Attribution (L₂):** That "something more" is identified as individuated experience — Anthra's register projected onto particles.
+4. **Specification (L₁):** When asked what this experience consists of for a particle, the description slides back toward bare felt presence — Soma, not Anthra.

+The panpsychist begins at L₁, reaches toward L₀, identifies L₂, and lands back at L₁ — traversing three registers without distinguishing any of them.

 ### 3.4 The Combination Problem as Membrane Absence

 The combination problem — how do micro-experiences in particles combine to form unified macro-consciousness? — is panpsychism's acknowledged central difficulty.
 The lattice diagnosis: it is unanswerable as formulated because it inverts the actual direction of emanation.